hashicorp/raft-wal/README.md

 Despite alignment we still don't blindly trust the headers we read are valid.
-A CRC mismatch or invalid record format indicate torn writes in the last batch written and we always safety check the size of lengths read before allocating them - Entry lengths can't be bigger than the `MaxEntrySize` which we default to 64MiB.
+A CRC mismatch or invalid record format indicate torn writes in the last batch written and we always safety check the size of lengths read before allocating memory for them - Entry lengths can't be bigger than the `MaxEntrySize` which we default to 64MiB.

 ### Sealing